vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - extracted source origins are valid;
 - sequence, instrument, and sample data pass their own model checks.

-This makes `ScanCommit` the admission gate between “a format scanner tried to parse something” and “the session now owns this data.”
+`ScanResult` is both the scanner output and the staging value.
+There is no second commit-shaped copy of the same data.
+Validation is the admission gate between “a format scanner tried to parse something” and “the session now owns this data,” and all validation completes before durable vectors are changed.

 That boundary is healthy.
 It means individual format modules can stay focused on parsing rather than duplicating session bookkeeping rules.

 ---

-## 12. Session and stores
+## 12. Session and state

 `Session` is the mutable workspace.
 It owns:

 - `SourceStore`
-- `AssetStore`
-- `MatchFactStore`
-- `ExplicitCollectionStore`
-- `SourceMapStore`
-- `CollectionStore`
-- `DiagnosticStore`
+- one private `SessionState`
 - `FormatRegistry`
 - `SequenceDialectRegistry`
 - `ScanIdAllocator`